codysharma/SpacemanGame/README.md

 Stretch Goals:
 X Be able to select auto-play, so the computer chooses the mystery word for the player to guess.
 Display timer (TODO - how to get the increments every 1s to update on the DOM?).
-Small, static image builds as the countdown variable increments.
+X Small, static image builds as the countdown variable increments.
-Choose and incorporate font.
+X Choose and incorporate font.
 X Player choice on how many turns before end of game.
 Make functions, so code is nicer.
-Decide which API to use.
 At the beginning of a round, select the option to enter a word or phrase with spaces.
-Create pun name.
-Allow punctuation.
-Choice at beginning - easy or hard mode, showing punctuation or not showing it.
 X Pull random word API for bot play.
 Create a hint function to appear after certain number consecutive incorrect guesses.
 Decorate the liftoff counter with colored text, background div, etc.
-Download gif of image to make the rocket have movement.
+X Download gif of image to make the rocket have movement.
 Save timed results and display session history.
 Parse timed results by difficulty/char length to make the data more comparable.
 Other design aesthetics?